 UA Life & Work Connections' Employee Wellness Program wants to support your efforts to stop tobacco use.
-For personal assistance in quitting tobacco, call Nancy Rogers at (520) 621-4601.
+For individual coaching and referrals to quit tobacco, call Jodi Charvoz at (520) 626-4760 Nancy Rogers at (520) 621-4601.
 Here are some resources that can help:

 The UA is now tobacco free!

 This site provides information on the policy, frequently asked questions, a map of the University property boundaries, and a variety of resources for those who wish to give up smoking and tobacco products.http://tobaccofree.arizona.edu/home

 Free telephone and Web-based services to help you quit tobacco; 1-800-556-6222"Whether you are thinking about quitting, you're ready to quit, or just working to stay quit, we can help.
 The Arizona Smokers' Helpline (ASHLine) provides free services in both English and Spanish.
 Our quit coaches are real people located right here in Arizona.
 Most of them are former tobacco users so they've "been there" and understand how hard it is to quit and stay quit.
 In addition to our free telephone-based coaching services, you can also use WebQuit.
 Create an account, work through activities, set goals, and monitor your progress from your own computer.
 WebQuit is available whenever you need support - 24 hours a day, 7 days a week."

 The EX Plan is a free quit smoking program that helps you re-learn your life without cigarettes. becomeanex.org features a free three-step quit-smoking program with discussion boards and blogs from other ex-smokers.